scopeusc/scope-s19/lesson-1/README.md

 You can download Android Studio [here](https://developer.android.com/studio/) if you don't already have it installed.

+**If you want to use the iOS simulator instead of the default simulator in Android Studio, you can follow the instructions [here](https://flutter.io/docs/get-started/install/macos#get-the-flutter-sdk).**

 Android Studio doesn't come with Flutter and Dart out of the box so we'll need to install the necessary plugins.

 To do this follow these steps: